robinboncoeur/Projects/docs/other/Garden.md

 ![Coffee](https://www.tightbytes.com/images/projects/garden/2025/Coffee2025-11.jpg)

-The coffee <em>bush</em> (breynia oblongifolia) is considered an invasive weed by Brisbane City Council.
-They're not the same thing as the coffee <em>plant</em> (coffea arabica).
+The coffee **bush** (breynia oblongifolia) is considered an invasive weed by Brisbane City Council.
+They're not the same thing as the coffee *plant* (coffea arabica).
 The council just next to Brisbane City Council - Redlands Council, in which we live - used to have instructions on how to grow your own coffee plants.
 Those instructions seem to have been taken down.

 As you can see, they're happy little self-seeding plants, so I get why environmental types are a bit cautious.
 They tend to feel the same way about blackberry bushes and guava trees.{{{sigh}}}